wildfly/wildfly-archetypes/wildfly-jakartaee-webapp-archetype/src/main/resources/archetype-resources/README.txt

 The project contains an integration test "SampleIT" which shows how to create the deployable WAR file using the ShrinkWrap API.
 You can delete this test file if no tests are necessary.

-There is one peculiarity in the step of creating a deployable war file during the test run:
-Normally, it works to re-use the name of the project output war (${rootArtifactId}.war).
-But the profile "arq-provisioned" requires a change to this step: Here, the app is already deployed to the provisioned server, so the arquillian test would fail to deploy another app with the same name.
-Thus, the test deployment has the name "${rootArtifactId}Tests.war".
-In case you don't need provisioning, you could switch the normal war file name.

 Why integration tests instead of the "maven-surefire-plugin" testrunner?
 The Arquillian test runner deploys the WAR file to the WildFly server and thus you have to build it yourself with the ShrinkWrap API.